Topological quantum field theory for dormant opers: Introduction

 \subsection{0.4}

-Let us describe briefly the results obtained in the present paper.
-A {\it twisted} version of the notion of an oper is introduced, in \S\,2, in order to develop the enumerative geometry of dormant opers.
-Indeed, if $G$ is a connected semisimple algebraic group over $\mbF_p$, then we define a {\it dormant faithful twisted $G$-oper} (or a {\it $G$-do'per} for short) as a $G$-oper on a stacky log-curve with vanishing $p$-curvature satisfying a certain replasentability condition (cf. Definitions \ref{Dy0351}, \ref{Dy035}, and \ref{DD035}).
-Under the assumption that $G$ is of adjoint type, the notion of a $G$-do'per is equivalent to the (classical) notion of a $\mfg$-oper (where $\mfg$ denotes the Lie algebra of $G$) in the sense of ~\cite{Wak5}, Definition 2.2.1 (i) (cf. Remark \ref{ppp037}).
-If $\overline{\mfM}_{g,r, \mbF_p}$ denotes the usual moduli stack classifying $r$-pointed stable curves of genus $g$ (with $2g-2+r>0$) in characteristic $p$, then one obtains the category fibered in groupoids
+In the rest of this Introduction, we describe briefly the results obtained in the present paper.

+Let $G$ be a split semisimple algebraic group over a perfect field $k$ of characteristic $p$.
+Then, we define a {\it dormant faithful twisted $G$-oper} (or a {\it $G$-do'per} for short) as a $G$-oper on a stacky log curve with vanishing $p$-curvature satisfying a certain representability condition (cf. Definitions \ref{Dy0351}, \ref{Dy035}, and \ref{DD035}).
+Under the assumption that $G$ is of adjoint type, the notion of a $G$-do'per coincides with the classical notion of a $\mfg$-oper, where $\mfg$ denotes the Lie algebra of $G$, in the sense of ~\cite[Definitions 2.1 and 3.15]{Wak5} (cf. Remark \ref{ppp037}).

+Given a pair of nonnegative integers $(g, r)$ with $2g-2+r>0$. we denote the usual moduli stack classifying $r$-pointed stable curves of genus $g$ over $k$ by $\overline{\mfM}_{g,r}$.
+Then, one obtains the category fibered in groupoids